-While the use of CBA is widespread, the literature identifies a number of problems with its use.
+While CBA is widespread the literature identifies a number of problems with its use.
 These include:

-- 1) Difficulty in assessing environmental and social impacts. - 2) Difficulty is assessing meso and macro economic impacts. - 3) Reliance on models of future travel behaviour. - 4) Timing of CBA in the planning process.
+- 1) Difficulty in assessing environmental and social impacts - 2) Difficulty is assessing meso and macro economic impacts - 3) Reliance on models of future travel behaviour - 4) Timing of CBA in the planning process.